rafamano/challengebe/README.md

 # Challenge BE Application

-The Xpand IT team is interested in my professional profile so they decided to move forward and check my technical skills as well.
-To do that they present me this challenge which consist on the enhancement of a simple REST API (HTTP/JSON), that will be consumed by a Front-End application.
+I was presented to a challenge which consist on the enhancement of a simple REST API (HTTP/JSON), that will be consumed by a Front-End application.

 ## Technologies: